apt-get-schwifty/thehashcoin/README.md

 ---IMPORTANT---

-DEPRECATED VERSION OF BERKLEY DB HEADERS IS REQUIRED!
+DEPRECATED VERSION OF BERKLEY DB HEADERS REQUIRED!

 To fetch them on ubuntu use: